ColtonRandall/ColtonRandall/README.md

     - 2018: BSc in Biochemistry

 - 👀 I’m interested in ...
-    - The intersection of Biochemistry and programming / genetic engineering.
+    - The intersection of Biochemistry and programming / genetic engineering / Bioinformatics.
-    - Aviation - Got my Private Pilot license in November 2019.
+    - Aviation - Obtained my Private Pilot license in November 2019.
     - Movies - Superhero films, Lord of the Rings, Shawshank Redemption, you name it.
     - Running, Hiking / Walking.

 - 🌱 I’m currently studying ...
     - A PGCert in Programming technologies / Web Development.
-        - Languages covered so far: Java, HTML, CSS, JavaScript, JSON, AJAX, Bash, Git and GitLab/GitHub.
+        - Languages covered so far: Java, HTML, CSS, JavaScript, JSON, AJAX, Bash, Git and GitLab/GitHub :octocat:
     - I will be transitioning into a Masters of Information Technology, specialising in Software Engineering next semester.

 - 📫 How to reach me ...